-Long-Term

-Target Expected Real
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Asset Class Allocation Rate of Return
+Asset Class Anocation Rate of Return

 Fixed income 20% 2.75%

 Domestic equity 36% 6.00%

 International equity 24% 4.50%

 Real estate 12% 5.25%

 Commodities/Timber 7% 4.50%

 Cash 1% 0.50%

 100%

 Discount rate: The discount rate used to measure the total pension liability was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from the participating employers will be made as specified in MERP's funding policy.
-Beginning January 1, 2021, to September 24, 2022, it is assumed that the employer contribution rate will be 16.50% of payroll and 17.00% thereafter.
+Beginning January 1, 2021, to September 24, 2022, the employer contribution rate was 16.50% of payroll and 17.00% thereafter.
 Based on those assumptions, MERP's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of the projected benefit payments to determine the total pension liability.